Revealing Cardiff's hidden powerhouse

 Co-director of the project Dr Dave Wyatt of the School of History, Archaeology and Religion adds: "Excavations bring diverse people together with a shared purpose of discovery.
 They give people new skills and confidence and by physically exploring the past they foster a new way of looking at the world around us, giving new perspectives.
 They create new and often unlikely friendships which can sometimes last a lifetime."

-Read more about the CAER Heritage Project on their blog: http://caerheritageproject.com/
+Read more about the CAER Heritage Project and future plans on their blog: http://caerheritageproject.com/